jbibel/Compression-Drawing/README.md

 4. Now that you're in the directory, type `npm install` and press enter to download the necessary packages in the directory(this may take a minute)
 5. Finally, type `npm start` and enter to run the app and with that, fingers and toes crossed, it should be running on your computer!

+## How do I work this thing?
+*this section is a work in progress*
+First of all, when you click the "compress" button in the lower left area that will compress the current canvas.
+You can also press the tilde key (`~`) to also compress.
+The sliders and options on the right will effect how the image is processed.
+A key slider, the one labled "quality", determines the overall compression.
+Higher means less compression and lower mean more.
+If you've used MS Paint then you'll feel slightly at home!
+There are three drawing tools to use; line, spray, and color picker.
+The line draws a line on the canvas.
+You can aadjust the size and alpha/transparancy.
+The spray tool acts like a spray can.
+You can adjust the diameter of the spray, the dot size of the spray, the density of the dots, and the alpha/transpancy of the spray.
+Finally, the color picker will get the color value of whatever you click on inside of the canvas and will be used as the color for drawing tools.
+To view your image files, enter the app directory and head into the `public` folder and then into the `images` folder.
+Inside are two folders: `canvas` and `gif`.
+Your still images will be inside of the `canvas`.
+**IMPORTANT:** remember to move your images to a new and safe location after you exit the app.
+If you don't and start it up again the new drawing will save over the old ones.